awsdocs/amazon-s3-userguide/doc_source/s3-glacier-select-sql-reference-select.md

 + `LIMIT` clause \(Amazon S3 Select only\)

 **Note**
-Amazon S3 Select and S3 Glacier Select queries currently do not support subqueries or joins\.
+Amazon S3 Select queries currently do not support subqueries or joins\.

 ## SELECT List<a name="s3-glacier-select-sql-reference-select-list"></a>